wfpidn/VAMscript/README.md

-# VAM script for Earth Observation data analysis
+# VAM script for Earth Observation and Socio-Economic data analysis
-A list of script for Earth Observation data analysis that frequently used by VAM
+A list of script for earth observation and socio economic data analysis that frequently used by VAM

 ## Authors
 - Rochelle OHagan (spatialexplore)